 A phobia is an unreasonable, uncontrollable and automatic fear of some person, place, thing or event.
 Not all fears are phobias.
 There is a different type of fear where the person just has to keep tight control of their thoughts all the time, or something terrible will happen.
 The difference is that it is not linked to something specific.
 That type of fear can also be cleared with hypnotherapy.

 There are thousands of different phobias.
 Common ones include fear of heights, fear of confined spaces (claustrophobia), fear of being in an open space (agoraphobia).
 Others are fear of spiders, needles, birds, blood, dentists, snakes, fear of the dark... it appears that people can get a phobia about almost anything.
 There have been people with a phobia of the letter 'b', or terrified of open gates, or of rooms painted green.

 Phobias are all in the mind, and are best treated using mind based therapies.
-Most phobias are quickly cleared, a few more complicated ones need more than one session.
+Most fears and phobias are quickly cleared.
+A few of the more complicated ones need more than one session.

 CAUSE OF FEARS AND PHOBIAS

 A phobic reaction is a response to a perceived threat of some sort.
 At some time in the past the person was frightened by something and now associates that thing with fear.
 This is normal and healthy.
 When the fear gets out of proportion of the threat, then it becomes a phobia.

 Phobias happen in specific situations.
 A simple phobias is a permanent irrational fear of specific situations, objects or animals.
 Phobias are marked by anxiety and avoidance.
 Thus some people get panic attacks when they fear they might get trapped and won't be able to get to a place of safety.
 For example, some people feel anxious in common places such as elevators, subways, planes, tunnels and bridges.
 Social phobias are found in interpersonal situations such as public speaking.